mansour-b/patrick/README.rst

 Welcome to the Pattern Discovery Kit!

 This library provides tools to discover, detect, and track meaningful patterns in physical signals.
+These signals can be of various forms:

+1. Time series,
+2. Images,
+3. Movies,
+4. Any other type of n-dimensional data.

 Installation
 ------------